ElektraInitiative/libelektra/doc/GOALS.md

   - Uniformity of configuration access (logging, vcs commit, notifications).
   - Syntax of the configuration files (with limitations, see below).

-Elektra follows following goals, in order of preference.
+Elektra follows goals, in order of preference.
 If goals conflict, the higher goal takes precedence.

 ## 0. Stability